Exponential mixing for the randomly forced NLS equation

 \section{Introduction}

-The {\it exponential mixing} is a significant topic in statistical mechanics, random PDEs, stochastic processes, and finance; see, e.g.~\cite{DPZ-96}.
+{\it Exponential mixing} is a significant topic in statistical mechanics, random PDEs, stochastic processes, and finance; see, e.g.~\cite{DPZ-96}.
 It describes that the law of random field $x\mapsto u^\omega (t,x)$ converges, as $t\rightarrow\infty$, to the unique invariant measure at an exponential rate.

-While the research on statistical behaviors of parabolic equations produces rich results by now, much less is known for dispersive equations.
-Our aim of this paper is to investigate the exponential mixing for a randomly forced NLS on 1D torus $\T:=\R/2\pi\Z$, reading
+While the research on statistical behaviors of parabolic equations has produced rich results by now, much less is known for dispersive equations.
+Our aim of this paper is to investigate the exponential mixing for a randomly forced nonlinear Schr\"odinger (NLS) equation on 1D torus $\T:=\R/2\pi\Z$, reading

 where the order $p\geq 3$ of nonlinearity is odd.
 The symbols $a(x)\ge 0$ and $\eta(t,x)$ represent the damping and random noise, respectively; both of them may vanish outside an open subset of $\T$.